 Young Adult Action Council (YAAC)

-Check out our YAAC leadership program offered at all three library locations, for teens in grades 9-12.
-You can earn volunteer hours for school by planning upcoming teen programs, brainstorming ideas on how to make the library more teen-friendly and assisting during select library programs.
+Check out the YAAC leadership program offered at all three library locations, for teens in grades 9-12.
+Earn volunteer hours for school by planning upcoming teen programs, brainstorming ideas on how to make the library more teen-friendly and assisting during select library programs.

 For more information on how to join, click here or call (972) 721-2606.